mikecalvo/msse_seng_5199/week09/node_grails.md

 ---
 # Bower dependencies
-- Use of bower to manage Javascript packages
+- Use bower to manage Javascript packages
 - Use gradle to manage bower packages like Java (i.e maven)
 - Angular and Bootstrap are a good start